On his 73rd birthday, much like any other day, Sylvester Stallone hit the gym.

-From an academic standpoint, Sly will always be remember for the original Rocky.
+From an academic standpoint, Sly will always be remembered for the first Rocky movie.

-But talk to any gym rat and they’ll reference his physique during a different era – Rocky III through to Rambo III (1981-1988).
+But talk to any gym rat and they’ll reference his physique during the later films – Rocky III through to Rambo III (1981-1988).

 During this time, he embodied the classic 1980’s “action hero”.

-Sly’s first radical physical transformation took place between Rocky II and Rocky III.
+Sly’s first radical transformation took place between Rocky II and Rocky III.